picatz/iptablez/README.md

 ## 🐚  iptablez-shell

+This is a TODO.
 Iptablez provides an interactive shell via the `iptablez-shell` command.

 ```ruby
 $ iptablez-shell